Egg maturation and growth depend on woman’s age and general health, as well as on flow of nutrients to the ovaries.

 Omega 3 is an important parts of an egg’s cell membrane and affect its fluidity and the communication with surrounding cells.
 In addition, most important members of the Omega-3 family such as DHA and EPA are helpful if you have any mood issues or you are coming off psychological medications during the time in which you’re trying to conceive.

-There is one more thing I wanted to mention.
+And there is one more thing I would like to mention.

-I often get asked what I think about N-acetyl Cysteine, Alpha Lipoic Acid, L-arginine, and various other compounds.
+I often get asked what I think about N-acetyl Cysteine, Alpha Lipoic Acid, L-arginine, and various other compounds (here is how you can find me if you have questions).

 Some weeks ago I talked to a lady who was taking a long list of about ten supplements, (including Chinese herbs, melatonin, and myoinositol).
 After about six months of taking this mix, she indeed was able to see (in words of her fertility doctor) a substantial improvement in embryo quality.
 As a matter of fact, after several IVF cycles with desperately fragmented embryos, she and her husband came to have nice, well-shaped 8-cell B-quality embryos.